bicciatolab/SpaceTrooper/README.md

 aid of the `BiocManager` package, if you are using the proper Bioconductor version (3.22).

-By executing `BiocManager::install("SpaceTrooper)` you will install the latest version of the package on Bioconductor.
+Please install the latest stable version of the package package with

+`BiocManager::install("SpaceTrooper)`

 # Installing via Github